discotato/breve/README.md

 	- body-parser (needed for express 4)
 	- mocha (you can install all using: npm install --save mongoose express mocha)
 	- chai (node assertion library > npm install --save chai)
-	- keep node running in the background using nodemon (sudo npm install -g nodemon) g for global
+	- nodemon keep node running in the background using nodemon (sudo npm install -g nodemon) g for global
 		- ensure you run you server.js as nodemon server.js
+		- running like this: > nohup nodemon server.js &
+	- jade templating engine
+		- npm sudo install --save jade
+	- normalize css makes browsers render all elements more consistently.
+Install normalize with npm install --save normalize.css.
+Copy the normalize to static folder and name .scss
+	- gulp-sass and gulp-autoprefixer (optional).
+Install

 - Get the packages
 	- run npm init to create the package.json file
 	- run npm install --save(grabs dependencies and downloads them to node_modules)